Urban Weeds Garden

 The Collective Weed Improvisation Jam explores sensorial, bodily and affective situations where the human cellular body and plant cellular body is a site for inquiry for choreographic directives to develop states of embodiment that supports a world beyond human.
 Our movement improvisations will shoot out into vegetal philosophies, colonization, immigration, botanical science, cultivation and gender.
 The radicle will go into the cracks, looking at value, comfort/discomfort, maintaining, resilience, emotional labor, healing and care.

-Every 2nd Sunday of the month, the dance floor of the Urban Weeds Community Garden species at the EPA (Environmental Performance Agency) becomes a movement learning lab for cross-pollinate weedy practices.
+Every 2nd Sunday of the month, the dance floor of the the EPA Headquarters becomes a movement learning lab for cross-pollinate weedy practices.
 The Weeds are our mentors, guides and collaborators.
 The three hour is organized where the class is facilitated by a rotating roster of Weed Facilitators and follows by an open score jam.
 All movement levels are welcome.
 Our collective weedy dancing happens outside in the weedy garden and inside the EPA studio space.